jimburch/JimBurch/README.md

 ## Full Stack Engineer & Web Developer

-- 🌵  Living in Phoenix, Arizona
+- 🌵 &nbsp; Living in Phoenix, Arizona
-- 🏎️  Currently working on a Formula 1 fantasy app
+- 🏎️ &nbsp; Currently working on a Formula 1 fantasy app
-- 👨‍💻  Searching for a full-time developer role #OpenToWork
+- 👨‍💻 &nbsp; Searching for a full-time developer role #OpenToWork
-- 🪴  2021 Goals: Continue mastering the fundamentals and maintain a growth mindset
+- 🪴 &nbsp; 2021 Goals: Continue mastering the fundamentals and maintain a growth mindset
-- ⛰️  Fun fact: I love the outdoors and have a [hiking and camping blog](https://9to5hiker.com)
+- ⛰️ &nbsp; Fun fact: I love the outdoors and have a [hiking and camping blog](https://9to5hiker.com)

 ### Let's Connect